Microscopic dynamics and an effective Landau-Zener transition in the quasi-adiabatic preparation of spatially ordered states of Rydberg excitations: The adiabatic protocol

 \section{The adiabatic protocol}

 Consider a chain of $N$ cold atoms trapped in an optical lattice or an array of microtraps, as shown schematically in Fig.~\ref{fig:IsingDiagram}(a).
 We treat each atom as a two-level system, with the ground state $\ket{g}$ and the excited Rydberg state $\ket{r}$ coupled by a spatially-uniform laser field with the time-dependent Rabi frequency $\Omega(t)$ and detuning $\Delta(t)=\omega(t)-\omega_{rg}$, where $\omega(t)$ is the laser frequency and $\omega_{rg}$ is the $\ket{g} \to \ket{r}$ transition frequency.
 The atoms in Rydberg states $\ket{r}$ interact with each other via the long-range (repulsive) potential $U_{ij} = C_6/ x_{ij}^6$, where $C_6>0$ is the van der Waals coefficient and $x_{ij}$ is the distance between atoms $i$ and $j$.
-The system is thus described by the Hamiltonian ($\hbar=1$)
+In the frame rotating with the laser frequency, the system is thus described by the Hamiltonian ($\hbar=1$)

 with $\sigma^j_{\mu\nu}=\ket{\mu}_{j}\bra{\nu}$ being the projection ($\mu=\nu$) and transition ($\mu \neq\nu$) operators for atom $j$.
 Note that upon the substitutions $\sigma_{gg}+\sigma_{rr} = \mathds{1}$, $\sigma_{rr}-\sigma_{gg} = \sigma_z$, $\sigma_{gr}+\sigma_{rg} = \sigma_x$, and an energy shift $- \frac{1}{2}\Delta N + \frac{1}{4} \sum_{i<j}^{N}U_{ij}$, Eq.~(\ref{eq:ham}) reduces to the Ising Hamiltonian of Eq.~(\ref{eq:HamSpin}) for spin-1/2 particles in the transverse $\Omega$ and (inhomogeneous) longitudinal $h_j = \Delta - \frac{1}{2} \sum_{i \neq j}^{N} U_{ij}$ magnetic fields, interacting via the long-range potential $V_{ij} = \frac{1}{4}U_{ij}$.